-Because nivolumab is an immunotherapy that works by enhancing the patient's immune system, most adverse reactions associated with nivolumab are related to overactivity of the patient's immune system (ie, immune-related adverse events [irAEs]).
+Because ipilimumab is an immunotherapy that works by enhancing the patient's immune system, most adverse reactions associated with ipilimumab are related to overactivity of the patient's immune system (ie, immune-related adverse events [irAEs]).
 Various organ systems (often more than one) or tissues may be affected.

-- Key to toxicity management: - " Proactive assessment for early signs/symptoms of toxicity - " Prompt intervention - " irAEs are typically managed with selective use of steroids - " In rare instances, toxicity may be steroid refractory, and additional immunosuppressive agents (mycophenolate mofetil, cyclophosphamide, etc) may be necessary - " Nivolumab will likely be held or discontinued depending on the severity and/or persistence of the irAE - " Referral to organ specialist should be considered, given that unique testing and management strategies may be required - irAEs associated with nivolumab treatment can be categorized as those that are most common, less common but serious, and others that are easily overlooked - Table 1 lists these irAEs and the corresponding Care Step Pathways in Appendix 1.
-Other adverse events associated with nivolumab are shown in Appendix 2 irAE category Examples Location Most common Skin toxicities (pruritis, rash, etc) Gastrointestinal toxicities - Mild diarrhea/colitis - Mucositis/xerostomia Hepatic toxicities Appendix 1 Less common but serious Endocrinopathies - Hypophysitis (pituitary) - Thyroiditis - Diabetes Pneumonitis Appendix 1 Easily overlooked Arthralgia/arthritis Neuropathy Nephritis Appendix 1
+- Key to toxicity management: - " Proactive assessment for early signs/symptoms of toxicity - " Prompt intervention - " irAEs are typically managed with selective use of steroids - " In rare instances, toxicity may be steroid refractory, and additional immunosuppressive agents may be necessary (mycophenolate mofetil, cyclophosphamide, etc) - " Ipilimumab will likely be held or discontinued depending on severity and/or persistence - " Referral to organ specialist should be considered - irAEs associated with ipilimumab treatment can be categorized into those that are most common, less common but serious, and others that are easily overlooked - Table 1 lists these irAEs and the corresponding Care Step Pathways in Appendix 1.
+Other adverse events associated with ipilimumab are shown in Appendix 2 irAE category Examples Location Most common Skin toxicities (pruritis, rash) Gastrointestinal toxicities - Mild diarrhea/colitis - Mucositis/xerostomia Hepatic toxicities - Elevated transaminases Appendix 1 Less common but serious Endocrinopathies - Hypophysitis (pituitary) - Thyroiditis - Diabetes Pneumonitis Appendix 1 Easily overlooked Arthralgia/arthritis Neuropathy Nephritis Appendix 1

 Table 1.
-Care Step Pathways for the management of immune-related AEs associated with nivolumab monotherapy.
+Care Step Pathways for the Management of Immune-Related AEs Associated With Ipilimumab Monotherapy